ooni/backend-documentation/backend_documentation.md

 The address of the test helpers are provided to the probes by the API in [Test helpers list](#test-helpers-list)&thinsp;🐝.
+`0.th.ooni.org` is treated differently from other test helpers.

 ## Analysis